-- Type: warm-season annual
+- Type: Warm-season annual

-- Planting time: spring, fall in frost-free climates
+- Planting time: Spring, fall in frost-free climates

-- Features: feathery foliage, yellow blooms, dill seeds
+- Features: Feathery foliage, yellow blooms, dill seeds

-- Light: full sun
+- Light: Full sun to part shade

-- Soil: rich, well drained, pH 5.5 to 6.5
+- Soil: Rich, well drained, pH 5.5 to 6.5

-- Spacing: 12 inches
+- Spacing: 12 to 15 inches

-- Garden use: herb and flower gardens, to attract swallowtail butterflies
+- Garden use: Herb and flower gardens, to attract swallowtail butterflies

-- Culinary use: foliage and seed for a variety of dishes
+- Culinary use: Foliage and seed for a variety of dishes